Wrath of Man: Plot

-Sometime before the first robbery, a group of disgruntled Afghanistan veterans — Carlos, Sam, Brad, Tom, Jan, and their former sergeant, Jackson — decide to become thieves.
-Their first robbery results in only a few hundred thousand dollars, so with help from an unidentified guard who served under Jackson, they pull off a more ambitious heist of an armored truck.
-Later, Hargreaves and his men help them arrange the Fortico heist; unaware of Hargreaves' identity, Jan needlessly shoots the guards, Dougie, and Hargreaves, who sees Jan's face.
+Some time before the opening scene's robbery, a group of disgruntled Afghanistan veterans – Carlos, Sam, Brad, Tom, Jan, and their former sergeant Jackson Aisley – decide to become thieves.
+Their first robbery results in $110,000.
+With help from an unidentified guard who served under Jackson, they decide to pull off a more ambitious heist of a Fortico armored truck.
+This heist is the heist seen at the start of the film.
+During the heist, Jan shoots the guards, as well as Dougie and Hargreaves.
+Hargreaves, as he is shot, sees Jan's face.